watty62/100-days-of-code/log.md

 I've reversed sorted by date order the log below.
 I've also adopted ISO8601 date formats for consistency.

+### Day 15: 2017-Jan-16

+**Today's Progress** After sruggling yesterday, I found this [script on Stackoverflow](http://stackoverflow.com/questions/7201203/python-current-directory-in-an-os-walk) It looks like I can modify this to identify the current directory and grab that as I descend though the tree structure.
+This will be quicker than writing this from scratch.
+Started amending it.

+**Thoughts** Hopefully more time tomorrow to come up with something that I can publish to GitHub.

 ### Day 14: 2017-Jan-15

 **Today's Progress** Spent a lot of time tinkering with routines using OS Walk to traverse a file structure.
 Looking to be able to work out how many levels deep I am at any time, and how the folder name maps onto a genre, artist, or album name.
 Quite a few blind alleys.
 Also blogged about my railway scraper [here](http://10ml.com/2017/01/scraping-goes-off-the-rails/)